 In 2006 Oaxaca saw the largest civil uprising ever seen in Mexico since the 1994 Zapatista revolution.
 Corrupt State Governor Ulises Ruiz Ortiz was the reason that thousands took to the streets.
 His response was to send in militarised police to “regain order”, leaving scores dead, including New York Indymedia journalist and filmmaker William Bradley Roland, better known as Brad Will.
 He continued filming right to the point when police officers in civilian clothing shot him twice through the chest.
 His last film can be seen here.

-Meanwhile, Smallman and myself travelled nearly five hours north, cramped up in the back of a cattle truck, to arrive some 2000 metres above sea-level at the small mountainside autonomous community of San Isidro AloÃipam.
-There we began our work documenting the beatings, torture and murder that had beset the community, as they tried to peacefully fend off large lumber companies and protect the forest and their way of life.
+Meanwhile, Smallman and myself travelled nearly five hours north, crammed in the back of a cattle truck, to arrive some 2000 metres above sea-level at the small mountainside autonomous community of San Isidro AloÃipam.
+There we began our work documenting the beatings, torture and murder that had beset the community, as they tried to fend off large lumber companies and protect the forest and their way of life.